 With a high, ornamental ceiling, unusual chandeliers and a tinkling fountain, the Savoy offers atmosphere and plenty of space for absorbing it.
 Full dinner menu as well.
 Vitezna 5, Prague 5.
 Open daily 9 a.m.-midnight. website

 Known as the source for takeout, plus favourite American and British groceries.
 But there’s also a pretty good little coffee shop inside.Address: Skořepka 9, Prague 1 –Old Town , Tel.: 224 231 237, Open Mon.–Fri.
 8:30 a.m.-8 p.m., Sat.
 10 a.m.-7 p.m., Sun. noon-7 p.m. website

 Ebel Coffee House

-So many places pour sad misrepresentations of coffee in Old Town that it’s shocking to find really good stuff in the alleys off the square.
+So many places pour sad misrepresentations of coffee in Old Town that it’s shocking to find excellent stuff in the alleys off the square.
 A miracle: fashionable coffee house serving coffee of the highest quality in the heart of Old Town.
 Pure arabicas and custom coffee blends created just for Praguers.
 Breakfast, muffins, cakes, sandwiches and salads are also served.
-Location: Retezova 9 or Tynsky dvur Open: 8am-8pmTyn 2, Prague 1-Old Town.
+Location: Retezova 9 or Tynsky dvur Open: 8 am-8pmTyn 2, Prague 1-Old Town.
 Open daily 9 a.m.-10 p.m. website